 Hurvat Itri, Archaeological site in Judean Lowlands, Israel.

-Hurvat Itri is an excavated ancient Jewish village site in the Judean Lowlands with a synagogue foundation, wine presses, storage cisterns, and ritual baths from the Second Temple period.
-The grounds reveal the ruins of homes and other structures arranged in a settled layout that visitors can explore on foot.
+Hurvat Itri is an excavated ancient Jewish village in the Judean Lowlands, with a synagogue foundation, wine presses, storage cisterns, and ritual baths from the Second Temple period.
+The ruins of homes and other structures are still arranged in their original layout, giving a clear picture of how the settlement was organized.

 The community of curious travelers